Unique-Divine/GANs-for-Genomics/README.md

 2. **Extremely low number of training samples**: Deep neural nets need plenty of data, and in the case of genomics, we probably won't have plenty of relevant samples.
 3. **Datasets are often heavily imbalanced**: This is especially true for case-control predictions.
 Usually, you'll have a small number of cases and lots of controls.
 The phenotypes tend not to have an even spread.

 These challenges make training performant deep learning models an arduous task.
-I decided to try to alleviate some of the burden point 2 above: lacking input samples.
+I decided to try to alleviate some of the burden of having insufficient training samples.

-**TLDR**: Here, I **research the effectiveness of generative adversarial networks (GANs) to simulate synthetic samples**.
-By doing so, I hope to create more plentiful training data, achieve higher performance on genomic predictions, and reach a greater understanding of the relevant loci in the genome.

-While the central aim of this project is to investigate the viability of neural networks to identify predictive variants in the genome, I place a specific focus on comparing neural networks with linear predictors.
+**TLDR**: I **research the effectiveness of using generative adversarial networks (GANs) to simulate synthetic samples**.
+In doing so, I hope to create more plentiful training data, achieve higher performance on genomic predictions, and reach a greater understanding of the relevant loci in the genome.
+The central aim of this project is to investigate the viability of neural networks for identifying predictive variants in the genome.

 [ref]: #References-&-Acknowledgements